zenor0/md-mermaid-static/README.md

 A tool for converting Mermaid diagrams in Markdown files to static images.

-Initially designed to solve the problem of Typst not properly rendering text in SVG files exported by Mermaid.
+Initially designed to solve the problem of Powerpoint/Typst not properly rendering text in SVG files exported by Mermaid.

 *[中文文档](README_zh.md)*